List of The Sandman characters: Clarice and Barnaby

-Clarice and Barnaby are farmers who are the aunt and uncle of Jed and Rose who were introduced in The Sandman vol. 1, #5, created by Michael Fleisher and Jack Kirby.
-The pair mysteriously show up on Dolphin Island a few hours after the drowning death of Jed's grandfather Ezra and the death of Burt who was the brother of Clarice.
+Clarice and Barnaby are elderly farmers living in Upstate Georgia and are the aunt and uncle of Jed and Rose who were introduced in The Sandman vol. 1, #5, created by Michael Fleisher and Jack Kirby.
+The pair mysteriously show up on Dolphin Island a few hours after the drowning death of Jed's grandfather Ezra and the death of Burt who was the younger brother of Clarice.
 They take him to live with their own children Bruce and Susie.
-Clarice and Barnaby later treated him as a personal slave not unlike Cinderella, with minimal food even as he does all the cooking.
-Eventually, their treatment of him is revealed to have become much more abusive—after he runs away from home, they place him in a basement dungeon with no toilet.
+Clarice and Barnaby later treated him as a personal slave not unlike Cinderella, with minimal food even as he does all the cooking and beat him up if he is not fast enough with each of the chores, was precise with the chores, or looked at him the wrong way.
+Eventually, their treatment of him is revealed to have become much more abusive—after he runs away from home, Barnaby placed him in a basement dungeon with no toilet as Clarice threw food near him.
+Both of them threatened to break Jed's bones if he ever did anything to offend them again.
 This is told in issues 5 and 6 of the first series The Best of DC #22 and recapped in Rose's diary in issue #11 of the Gaiman series.
 In issue #12, their mysterious appearance is revealed to have been because they were being paid an $800 monthly stipend by social services at the manipulation of Jed's maternal grandfather Desire.
 In issue #14, they are revealed to have been accidentally killed by Dream when he was dealing with Brute and Glob where the side effect of Dream collapsing the pocket dream dimension unleashed a powerful blast that opened the basement door and killed Clarice and Barnaby.

 In the podcast, Clarice is voiced by Julia Winwood.

 In the Netflix series, Clarice and Barnaby are portrayed by Lisa O'Hare and Sam Hazeldine.
-Clarice is more kinder than in the comics while Barnaby still mistreats Jed since claiming him following the death of Barnaby's brother-in-law while terrifying Clarice into complying with him like threatening to throw her into the trunk of the car with Jed as well.
+In this show, they have the last name of Farrell, are shown to be younger than their comic book counterparts, and live in Homeland, Florida.
+Clarice is kinder than in the comics while Barnaby still mistreats Jed since claiming him following the death of Barnaby's brother-in-law while terrifying Clarice into complying with him like threatening to throw her into the trunk of the car with Jed as well.
 They have no other children.
-Clarice and Barnaby are later killed by the Corinthian, who makes off with Jed.
+They were later visited by the social worker Eleanor Rubio who wanted to check up on Jed on Lyte Hall's behalf.
+Barnaby later figured out that Jed snuck a note in Eleanor's bag and vowed that Jed will truly be sorry when he is done with him.
+Clarice and Barnaby are later killed by the Corinthian before Barnaby can use his belt on an imprisoned Jed for screaming Rose's name.
+Then the Corinthian make off with Jed and later told him that Barnaby would no longer "be a problem".